-Our winemaker is Greg Garnish, his role is to ensure that at each quality event he takes extra care to craft the wine.
+Our winemaker is David Longden, his role is to ensure that at each quality event he takes extra care to craft the wine.
 Every stage whether it be grape sampling, harvesting, crushing, pressing, fermenting, filtering and bottling requires attention to detail and sensory analysis to craft the finest wines we can for each vintage.

 The special ability to craft the wine ensures that every single bottle we produce is a reflection of the site and speaks about the vintage, the climate and the different flavour profiles that each season brings.
 It’s the difference in vintage that makes winemaking an art and the ability to bring these flavours to you that makes wine so interesting.

 The line between the vineyard and the winery is not as absolute and clear cut as it might seem at first.
 The winery and much of its equipment is but a passing phase in the transition from grape to wine.
 All the equipment in the winery cannot itself guarantee quality, identity or style.
 These things come primarily from the fruit supplied and the winemaker’s imprint on them.
 At every stage of the process different options are available to the winemaker.
 Even given identical grapes it is these options that determine to a large extent the final quality and individual style of what is finally bottled.
 Our philosophy at Churchview Estate is to make the best possible wine we can and make that affordable to you.
 We have built a reputation for quality and affordability and we are confident every bottle of wine we produce will impress you and those who you share it with.